NixOS/nix/doc/manual/src/contributing/experimental-flags.md

-A change in the Nix codebase should be guarded by an experimental flag if it is likely to either introduce a regression of any kind, or if it changes the external interface of Nix (be it the language, the cli or anything else that's considered as "public").
+A change in the Nix codebase should be guarded by an experimental flag if it is likely to either introduce a regression of any kind, or if it implies a non-trivial change in the external interface of Nix (be it the language, the cli or anything else that's considered as "public").

 For example, these changes need to be guarded by an experimental flag: